appkickstarter logoAppKickstarter

 Now, we'll learn how to go from development to a final, shiny, distributable app.

-We will cover 2 main ways to share a preview version of your app for QA & testing:
+We will cover 2 main ways distributing your app:

 1. Internal Distribution